-While many cruisers have their first glimpse of Alaska through bigger ports such as Ketchikan and Skagway, there have always been those who want to take the route less traveled through the Inside Passage.
+While many cruisers have their first glimpse of Alaska only through bigger ports such as Ketchikan and Skagway, there have always been those who want to take the route less traveled through the Inside Passage.
 Enter small ships.
 Able to dock in isolated bays and tiny cities like Petersburg and Wrangell, small ships provide more intensive -- and usually more expensive -- ways to explore Alaska's coast.

 Life onboard an Alaska small ship, which typically carries fewer than 100 passengers, is a far more relaxed experience than you find on a standard cruise.
 You wake up to the sound of birds instead of noise from the balcony next door.
 Your days consist of kayaking or hiking, rather than shopping and taking helicopter tours.
 Evenings are spent reading in your room or listening to a naturalist talk.
 And there's no need to buy a new cocktail dress, although you might spend just as much on outdoor gear.